markmekhaeel/Hospital_Prompting_system_RAG/readme.md

 # introduction to Prompting Hospital system
 a system to process excel file containing of 5 sheets including information on physicians, schedules, and pricelists.
-The system's role will be to answer user inquiries using RAG, such as the schedule of a specific doctor, the most appropriate doctor or specialty based on the question, the price of a specific service, or retrieving metadata about the hospital.
+The system will answer user inquiries using RAG, such as the schedule of a specific doctor, the most appropriate doctor or specialty based on the question, the price of a specific service, or retrieving metadata about the hospital.

 our system consist of streamlit app that connects to rag-API

-# Get started :: requirements
+# Get started:: requirements
 all modules required are in requirements.txt
 ```
 pandas